 You’ve probably heard of WhatTheFont before, but now the service has its first-ever iOS app designed to identify and tag typefaces.
 Simply point your camera at any typeface, and it should be able to identify the font, or at least suggest a similar alternative.

 While there is no official Android version of the app, you can at least use the web version to get the same effect.
-Find out more about WhatTheFont in our in-depth review of the service.

 Can you think of any other ways you can put your smartphone camera to creative use?
 Let us know in the comments.